getgauge/docs.gauge.org/installing.rst

         **Offline Installation**

-        You can `download the Gauge archive <https://gauge.org/get-started.html>`__.
-        This is a ``zip`` file.
-Extract it to a folder and add this to your system path.
+        `Download the Gauge archive <https://gauge.org/get-started.html>`__.
+Extract it to a location and add it to system path.

       .. container:: toggle

         **Nightly installation**

-        .. note:: Nightly releases are latest development snapshots of Gauge.
+        Nightly releases are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.
-If you want to try out Gauge nightly, do this.

-        Based on your system requirement, you can `download the Gauge archive <https://bintray.com/gauge/Gauge/Nightly/>`__.
-        This is a ``zip`` file.
-Extract it to a folder and add this to your system path.
+        `Download the Gauge archive <https://bintray.com/gauge/Gauge/Nightly/>`__.
+Extract it to a location and add it to system path.

     .. tab:: Linux (Debian/Ubuntu)